Skn0tt/datapact/paper/paper.md

 # Summary

-It is crucial to have a good understanding of the datasets you're working with.
-For static datasets, you can explore it once, and document your findings for other team members to consume.
+It is crucial to have a good understanding of the datasets that are being worked with.
+For static datasets, users can explore them once, and document their findings for other team members to consume.
 For frequently changing datasets, this is not enough.
-After exploring, analysing and documenting it once, you need to continously verify your understanding is up-to-date, and update it when it's not.
+After exploring, analysing and documenting it once, an understanding needs to be continously verified to be up-to-date, and adjusted it when it's not.
-`datapact` is a Python library that allows you to do just that, by providing an ergonomic API to run assertions on DataFrames.
+To address these problems, we developed `datapact`, a Python library that provides an ergonomic API for running assertions on DataFrames.

 # Statement of need

-When working with continually changing datasets, e.g. occupancy stats for intensive care units, data will change frequently.
+When working with continually changing datasets, e.g. occupancy statistics for intensive care units during a pandemic, dataset shift (@moreno2012unifying) will occur frequently.
 Sometimes because of human errors in data entry, sometimes because of bugs, errors or outages in the data delivery, and sometimes because there are changes in the underlying data.
-If these changes stay unnoticed, they can become serious problems.
+If these changes stay unnoticed, they can make their way into subtle bugs, faulty visualisations and ultimately lead to mislead decisions.
-The faster you notice them, the faster you can update your analysis scripts, dashboards and data pipelines.
+The faster they're noticed, the faster analysis scripts, dashboards and data pipelines can be updated.
+TODO: citatation needed

-Without dedicated systems to detect them, changes can often go unnoticed for months!
+Without dedicated systems to detect them, changes can often go unnoticed for months.

-`datapact` allows you to easily build such a system, so you notice changes as the data comes in.
+`datapact` enables such a system to be built easily, so changes are noticed as the data comes in.
-It is a Python library for expressing + verifying characteristics on DataFrames, and can be embedded right within the Python scripts and Jupyter notebooks you already use for analysis.
+It is a Python library for expressing + verifying characteristics on DataFrames, and can be embedded right within the Python scripts and Jupyter notebooks that are already being used for analysis.
-With X (TODO) different assertions built in, both for simple sanity checks ("the ICU patient's age should be between 0 and 150") and for more complex characteristics ("the age should be normal distributed"), a lot of the common tests are already there.
+Different tests are needed, both simple sanity checks ("the ICU patient's age should be between 0 and 150") and more complex characteristics ("the age should be normal distributed").
-Specialized tests can be added easily in your own code.
+Specialized tests should be easily addable via custom code.

+Great Expectations (@Gong_Great_Expectations) is an existing framework that addresses these issues via Pipeline Tests.
+It can be hard to learn and hard to set up, especially for non-engineering-heavy organisations.

 `datapact` is designed to be used by researchers, industry data scientists and data engineers alike.
-If you're working in a team, there's `Datapact Track`: the optional web-app allows you to track test results.
-When critical assertions fail, it notifies you via E-Mail, Slack, Teams or PagerDuty.
+For teams there's `Datapact Track`: the optional web-app that tracks test results, and notifies about failures via E-Mail, Slack, MicroSoft Teams or PagerDuty.

 # Method

 The pain points around continous data verification were identified by the author during a research project involving continously surveyed mobility data.
-These were validated via qualitative interviews across several research + industry organisations (RKI, NetCheck, Great Expecations, Netlify, TODO: make full list).
+These were validated via qualitative interviews across a variety of research and industry organisations.
-After evaluating prior art (especially Great Expectations), the idea of an assertion library was identified as a potential solution to the problem.
+After evaluating prior art, the idea of an assertion library was identified as a potential solution to the problem.
-To ensure that `datapact`'s developer-facing API is intuitive + ergonomic to use, the author performed (informal) experiments where developers without prior knowledge about the problem were asked to explain what they think a given `datapact` snippet did.
+To ensure that `datapact`'s developer-facing API is intuitive + ergonomic to use, the authors performed informal experiments where developers without prior knowledge about the problem were asked to explain what they think a given `datapact` snippet did.

+potential TODO: mention design, implementation, unit tests, code coverage, CI, CD, documentation ...

 # Comparison to Other Tools